 Shain cut his touring teeth from 1989-1998 founding the Chapel Hill, NC folk-rock group, Flyin’ Mice and their spin-off group, WAKE.
 The band performed with acts such as David Grisman, Tony Rice Unit, Hot Tuna, and the Dixie Dregs, released four CDs, and played clubs, schools, and festivals up and down the East Coast, building a legion of fans.

-After his band’s breakup, Shain went solo, returning to his roots in the folk and blues circuit.
-In addition to two albums with FJ Ventre and one with Joe Newberry, Jon has released ten albums of his own folk-blues compositions.
-Shain and Ventre also recently produced Donna Herula’s blues radio chart-topping album, Bang at the Door.
+After the band’s breakup, Shain went solo, returning to his roots by touring in the folk and blues circuit.
+Shain has also become a sought after guitar teacher and studio producer.
+In 2021, he produced Donna Herula’s blues radio chart-topping album, Bang at the Door.

-The last several years has seen Shain and Ventre headlining listening rooms on the East Coast, in the Midwest, and in Europe, as well as opening shows for John Hiatt, Keb’ Mo’, Little Feat, and others.
-When Shain is not recording, producing other artists, or performing, he stays busy giving private instruction in Piedmont blues fingerstyle guitar, and teaching group workshops in songwriting and blues guitar.
+Over the last several years, Shain has headlined listening rooms both as a solo and with duo partner FJ Ventre throughout the US and he's done two solo tours in Europe.
+He has opened shows for John Hiatt, Keb’ Mo’, Little Feat, and many other roots legends.
+When Shain is not recording, producing other artists, or performing, he stays busy giving private instruction in guitar, and teaching group workshops in songwriting and blues guitar.

 Musical Partners-in-Crime

-FJ Ventre and Jon began playing music together in 1982 when they met in high school.
-FJ went on to University of Massachusetts-Lowell, earning a B.A. in Music Performance and Sound Recording.
-He remained in the Boston area, performing in the city’s vibrant music scene.
-Since relocating to Chapel Hill, NC in 2000, Ventre has performed with his own group The Swang Brothers, as well as Chris Stamey, Rebecca and the Hi-Tones, and Matt Hill.
-In addition to performing as a sought after sideman, he spends his time behind the mixing board, engineering at his own Good Luck Studio and operating his graphic design firm Tadpole Designs.
+FJ Ventre began playing music with Jon in 1982 when they met in high school and have developed a brotherly connection that continues to this day.
+Ventre went to University of Massachusetts-Lowell, earning a B.A. in Music Performance and Sound Recording and remained for some time in the Boston area, performing in the city's vibrant music scene.
+Since relocating to Chapel Hill, NC in 2000, Ventre has performed with his own group The Swang Brothers, as well as with Chris Stamey, Wes Collins, Huzzah, and a who's who of NC music groups.
+In addition to being a sought-after bassist, Ventre spends his time behind the mixing board, producing and engineering at his own Good Luck Studio as well as writing his own songs.
+Presenters note: Ventre is pronounced ven-tree.